darsain/grunt-gcc/README.md

 ```

 In options that do not accept value, just pass `true` instead.
 Also with options that accept multiple values, pass
-the values as an array to that option:
+the values in an array to that option:

 ```js
 gcc: {